 The Philosophy Department site contains much useful information about studying at UIC.
 To get a list of faculty and links to their webpages go to Faculty, and please see the Philosophy at UIC page.
 For information on our graduate program, go to Graduate Studies.
 You are also encouraged to look at our Placement Record.
 Looking at our courses, news and colloquia will give you a sense of what the intellectual life of the department is like.

-You should feel free to contact our Graduate Admissions Officer, Daniel Sutherland, or any member of the faculty in an area of interest to you with questions about our program.
+You should feel free to contact our Director of Graduate Admissions, Daniel Sutherland, or any member of the faculty in an area of interest to you with questions about our program.
 (Unlike some programs, our admissions are not handled by the Director of Graduate Studies, but by a separate faculty member.)